gyh8/gyh8.github.io/_pages/about.md

 - *2024.06*: invited as session chair at HP3C 2024.
 - *2024.04*: &nbsp;🎉 One paper has been accepted at ISPRS (IF=12.7).
 - *2024.03*: invited by EuroGraphics(https://eg2024.cyens.org.cy)
-- *2024.01*: &nbsp;Three papers are accepted at IEEE EMBS datascience.
 - *2024.01*: &nbsp;🎉 One paper has been accepted at computer graphics forum.
 - *2023.08*: &nbsp;invited as editor of AJPS (impact factor 10.2).
 - Active Reviewer for Nature, Nature Methods, T-PAMI, T-IP, CVPR, ICCV, etc.